U.S. concerned by reports Myanmar suspends MSF in Rakhine State

 Most of the victims were Muslims and the most deadly incidents happened in Rakhine State, where about a million Rohingya live.

-“Insecurity, delayed authorization and repeated threats and intimidation by a small and vocal group of the Rakhine community have hindered MSF’s work,” the group said on its website.

-Additional reporting by Thin Lei Win in Bangkok; Editing by Alan Raybould and Robert Birsel
+“Insecurity, delayed authorisation and repeated threats and intimidation by a small and vocal group of the Rakhine community have hindered MSF’s work,” the group said on its website.
+(Additional reporting by Thin Lei Win in Bangkok; Editing by Alan Raybould and Robert Birsel)